Tukhtamurodov-Sardorbek/Multithreading/README.md

 - One of the first things we should do is create an instance of ReceivePort.
   This allows us to listen to the response of the isolate.

+- We combine both the port and the serialized data into a list and send it across.
+Next, we use sendPort.send to return the value to the main isolate and await the same with port.first.
+Finally, we kill the isolate to complete the cleanup